 - Estate agent buyer lists

 An estate agent who has sold in an area may have a list of potential buyers.
-If the seller does not appoint an agent then they will have to do without this potential source of buyers, although in practice this is more hype than substance.
+If the seller does not appoint an agent then they will have to do without this potential source of buyers.

 - Networking amongst estate agents